forcequitOS/FaceRead/README.md

-# Watch Face Toolkit / FaceRead
+# Watch Face Toolkit
-### A simple tool to gather data about Apple Watch Face (.watchface) files
+### A simple tool to gather data about and modify Apple Watch Face (.watchface) files
 This tool is available for your usage at https://watchface.pages.dev

 *This is currently a public beta and is incomplete.
 Even when it is complete, don't rely on this for anything, not that you would anyways.*